michael-ra/unity-parable/README.md

 [Short video explaining and showing our game](https://www.youtube.com/watch?v=iH5Ssg3ZdGY)

 <h3>Parable code</h3>
 The first branch "parable-code" contains our adaptation of BoulderDash.
 In this game you have to collect all 12 gems on the map and avoid enemies to get a secret code.<br> It was planned that you would need this code to unlock the 3d levels of the game - kind of progressing from 2d to 3d.
+Currently unplayable in online version, as assets had to be removed to make the repo public.

 <br><br>![Boulderminer example gif](https://github.com/michael-ra/unity-parable/blob/main/boulderminer.gif)<br><br>